Unveiling CSRD – its ripple effect on transport and logistics

 Key takeaways from the CSRD:

-• The CSRD shall become an integrated part of companies’ year management reporting.
+• CSRD shall become an integrated part of companies’ year management reporting.

-• It has to be verified by accredited or certified auditors against European sustainability reporting standards (ESRS) adopted on 31 July 2023.
-ESRS are data-intensive disclosures covering Environmental (ghg emissions, energy, waste, waster), Social and Governance metrics (see Figure 2).
+• It has to be verified by accredited or certified auditors in line with European sustainability reporting standards (ESRS) adopted on 31 July 2023.
+ESRS are data-intensive disclosures covering greenhouse gas emissions, energy, waste, waster, recycling, and social metrics.

 • ESRS aim to ensure that companies across the EU report comparable and reliable sustainability information.

-• For specific sectors, including transport, a dedicated set of reporting ESRS will be issued in 2024.
-For the transport sector a resemblance with ISO 14083 standards seems logical.
+• For specific sectors, including transport, a dedicated set of reporting ESRS will be issued in coming years.

-• A cornerstone of the CSRD is the concept of double materiality assessment of inward and outward impact of company operations on sustainability-related impacts.
+• A cornerstone of CSRD is the double materiality assessment of inward and outward impact of company operations on sustainability-related impacts.
 It defines the granularity of disclosure for environmental and social aspects in the report.

 Which companies need to report under CSRD requirements?

-The CSRD came into force earlier this year, requiring large[2] companies operating in the EU and EU-listed[3]companies to publish detailed sustainability reporting on a yearly basis with the information verified by certified auditors.
-After the full implementation, 50,000 companies are directly impacted in the EU, and 15,000 in Germany.
+CSRD requires large[2] companies operating in the EU and EU-listed[3]companies to publish detailed sustainability reporting on a yearly basis with the information verified by certified auditors.
+After the full implementation, it is likely that 50,000 companies are directly impacted in the EU, of which 15,000 would be in Germany.

 Which companies are impacted by CSRD?